Ashfield District: History

 The new district was named Ashfield, being the shared suffix of two of the towns' names.

+Under current local government reorganisation plans, all district councils in Nottinghamshire, as well as the county council, will be abolished in 2028, with the district becoming part of a new Nottinghamshire unitary authority.

 Governance

 Ashfield District Council provides district-level services.
 County-level services are provided by Nottinghamshire County Council.
 Parts of the district are also covered by civil parishes, which form a third tier of local government.

 Political control

 A local party, the Ashfield Independents, has held a majority of the seats on the council since 2019.

 The first election to the council was held in 1973, initially operating as a shadow authority alongside the outgoing authorities before coming into its powers on 1 April 1974.
 Political control of the council since 1974 has been as follows: